Rinho4444/House-Price-Prediction/README.md

 To create the best project, the team members were encouraged to optimise their teamwork and communication to help each other.
 The tasks were divided as follow:
 - Exploring/understanding the data: Le Xuan Trong
-- Data cleaning and : Pham Ha Khanh Chi
+- Data engineering: Pham Ha Khanh Chi
 - Building the models: Le Ky Nam
 - Optimising the models: Pham Dang Hung
 - Writing the report: Pham Ha Khanh Chi